-The Paris basin is located in the area around Paris, and has a diameter of hundreds of kilometres.
-The basis in filled with almost horizontaly layers of sediments from the Eocene (part of the Paleogene period).
-The Parijs basin is known site for collecting many species of bivalves and gastropods, predominantly from the Lutetian and Bartonian.
+The Paris Basin is situated around Paris, and has a diameter of hundreds of kilometres.
+While this basin comprises sediments from Triassic, Jurassic, Cretaceous, Paleogene and Neogene ages, it is most well-known for the Eocene (Paleogene period) formations outcropping throughout a large part of the basin.
+Outcrops of these Eocene formations are famous sites for collecting many species of bivalves and gastropods, predominantly from the Lutetian and Bartonian.
 Unfortunately, nowadays many collection locations have vanished or are closed for fossil collectors.